How do I check PC hardware specifications?

 • Select “About” in the system category > Device Specifications.

-• Under the “Device specifications” section, you’ll find information about your PC’s processor, installed RAM, and system type.
+• Under the “Device specifications” section, you’ll find information about your PC’s processor, installed RAM, system type, and much more.

 Check system configuration via "Settings."